College of Nursing

 NURSE 3900 Role of the Baccalaureate-Prepared Nurse: 3 semester hours

-Prerequisite: Admission to the College of Nursing's RN to BSN Program.
-This course provides an overview of the expanded expectations of the baccalaureate-prepared nurse in today's changing healthcare climate.
-The role of the baccalaureate prepared nurse in influencing healthcare delivery, healthcare systems, and health outcomes of individuals, families, and communities will be explored.
+Prerequisite(s): Admission to the RN-to-BSN program.
+This course provides an overview of the evolving role and expanded responsibilities of the baccalaureate-prepared nurse in today's changing healthcare climate.
+Students will explore how the role of the baccalaureate-prepared nurse influences health care delivery, healthcare systems, and health outcomes of individuals, families, and communities.

 NURSE 3910 Nursing Theory for Population Health: 3 semester hours